An in-depth report on how people with diabetes can eat healthy diets and manage their blood glucose.

 Fiber is an important component of many complex carbohydrates.
 It is found only in plant-based foods.
 There are two types of fiber:

 - Soluble fiber attracts water and turns to gel during digestion.
 This slows digestion.
 Soluble fiber is found in oat bran, barley, nuts, seeds, beans, lentils, peas, and some fruits and vegetables.
 It is also found in psyllium, a common fiber supplement.
 Some types of soluble fiber may help lower cholesterol, but the effect on heart disease is not known.

 - Insoluble fiber is found in foods such as wheat bran, vegetables, and whole grains.
-It adds bulk to the stool and appears to help food pass more quickly through the stomach and intestines.
+It adds bulk to the stool and appears to help food pass more quickly through the intestines.

 - Sucrose (table sugar) is the source of most dietary sugar, found in sugar cane, honey, and corn syrup.

 - Fructose, the sugar found in fruits, produces a smaller increase in blood sugar than sucrose.
 The modest amounts of fructose in fruit can be handled by the liver without significantly increasing blood sugar, but the large amounts in soda and other processed foods with high-fructose corn syrup overwhelm normal liver mechanisms and trigger production of unhealthy triglyceride fats.

 - A third sugar, lactose, is a naturally occurring sugar found in dairy products including yogurt and cheese.